MiguelFR99/Data-Science-with-Python-first-projects-/README.md

 3-Clustering (KNN)

-4-Data Modelling and pipelines
+4-Data Modelling and creation of a Pipeline with OneHotEncoder

-5-Time series (AR models) extracting data from MongoDB
+5-Linear Regression for Forecasting (Time Series Data)